-By the smell.
-As a protective measure for your safety, a strong odorant is added to propane so that you will easily be able to detect the smell.
+By the Odor!
+As a protective measure for your safety, a strong odorant is added to propane so that you will easily be able to detect the odor.
 Make sure your entire family can recognize the odor of propane gas.
 Under some conditions, such as when suffering from colds, allergies or sinus congestion, or when strong cooking odors are present, you may not smell a leak.
 Therefore, it is recommended that you install a propane gas detector in accordance with the manufacturer’s instructions.
 Carbon monoxide detectors are also recommended for oil, natural gas, propane or any other solid, liquid or gas-fueled system.

 See if your other gas appliances are working.
 If they are, call your HVAC service professional to fix the broken appliance.
 If they are not, contact us as soon as possible.